Sarmienta

 Sarmienta scandens, the Chilean pitcher flower, is a species of flowering plant, and the sole member of its genus within the family Gesneriaceae.
-It is native to the cool South Chilean rainforest, where it grows as an epiphyte.
+It is an epiphyte native to the cool temperate rainforest of southern and central Chile.

-The Latin specific epithet scandens means “climbing”.
+The Latin specific epithet scandens means "climbing".

 Description

 Reaching just 10 cm tall by 50 cm broad, it is a creeping evergreen perennial with small oval leaves and pendent scarlet pitcher-shaped flowers in summer.

 Cultivation

 In temperate regions it is usually grown under glass, either epiphytically or using a specialist potting medium containing leaf mould or sphagnum moss.
 It may be placed outside during the summer months, in a warm sheltered spot where the temperature does not fall below 5 C. It may however survive brief periods down to 0 C.

 The plant is still widely advertised as Sarmienta repens, a name which is now regarded as illegitimate.

-Sarmienta scandens has gained the Royal Horticultural Society’s Award of Garden Merit.
+Sarmienta scandens has gained the Royal Horticultural Society's Award of Garden Merit.